nic-dgl103/w23-exercise-6/README.md

 This exercise is divided into 3 parts:
 1. First you will troubleshoot and correct the errors in the provided HTML file;
 2. Then you will write CSS to style the page so that it looks like the provided webpage.
 3. Finally you will chose a random website and complete some launch tasks.
-You will add your results to the bottom of HTMl file, and use CSS to style the content into cards.
+You will add your results to the bottom of HTML file, and use CSS to style the content into cards.

 ## Instructions